colab-coop/dev-practices/README.md

 We express best practices vs. standards by using obligagory or non-obligatory language in the our standards.md documentation.

-####Tutorials/Notes
-Tutorials and notes may be placed in subfolders.
-For instance, in the css-sass folder, there is a folder called "flexbox" which may contain documentation of bugs in the flexbox specification or tutorials about flexbox.

 ###Procedure
 We all participate in creating best practices and standards.
 If you want to recommend a standard or best practice, branch and create a pull request.
 Most